Cuisine

 Breakfast

-Breakfast is known as ahaan chow (อาหารเช้า) in the Thai language, a phrase which translates as “morning food.”
-Most Thais eat breakfast quite early, before 09:00, prior to leaving the house or on their way to work or school.
+Breakfast is known as “morning food (อาหารเช้า).
+Most Thais eat this meal quite early, before 09:00, prior to leaving the house or on their way to work or school.

-Many people make or buy khao tom (ข้าวต้ม, kaow dtom), a porridge-like boiled rice that usually includes some kind of meat or seafood and an egg.
+Many people make or buy khao tom (ข้าวต้ม), a porridge-like boiled rice that usually includes some kind of meat or seafood and an egg.
 However, toast or simple pastries are common, too, as are pre-cooked curries on rice.

 Many street stalls and small local restaurants serve various breakfast dishes typical of Thai cuisine.
 These might include: